 The Campbell story of triumph is not just a story of our past, but for our future.
 This week, we celebrate the people who shape this institution – Then, Now and Next.View Founder's Week 2023 Schedule of Events

 J.A.
 Campbell, the young Baptist minister turned school founder and principal, had a vision for a school in rural North Carolina.
 With determination and charisma, he successfully secured enough families to settle in Buies Creek and work the land while he taught their children in a one-room church classroom.
 Campbell, his wife Cornelia Pearson, Z.T.
 Kivett and many other early contributors to the school’s success persevered through economic downturns and several serious fires, earning the right to bear the school motto “ad astra per aspera,” or “to the stars, through difficulties.”
 Their perseverance paid off.
 Buies Creek Academy opened its doors on January 5, 1887 with just 16 students.
-Today, more than 6,500 students pursue degrees in more than 100 programs across all campuses and online.
+Today, thousands of students pursue degrees in more than 100 programs across all campuses and online.